Human9000/nd-Mamba2-torch/README.md

 -  ✅  There is good environmental support (pure PyTorch implementation, plug and play)

 ## [ex-bi-umamba2.py] New feature (updated on August 16, 2024)
--  ✅  Support export in torch. jit. cipt format (with the removal of the einops library and configuration classes)
+-  ✅  Support export in torch.jit.cipt format (with the removal of the einops library and configuration classes)
 -  ✅  Support onnx format export (using onnx_14 version, supporting operations on lower triangular arrays)
 -  ✅  More readable (with a significant amount of redundant code removed)
 -  ✅  Compatible with all features of nd_mamba2.py